 5. Send your customer a personalized video

 Here’s the thing: people are busier than ever.
 They are constantly on the go, and their attention is scattered.
 This means that they might not be able to focus on your product pages or your website.
-To make sure that these shoppers don’t leave or finish their checkout process, consider sending them a personalized video after cart abandonment.
+To make sure that these shoppers don’t leave or finish their checkout process, consider sending them an ecommerce video after cart abandonment.
 This can be a video from the founder that explains your products and benefits in detail, or a video that greets your customer by name and encourages them to finish their purchase.
-By sending a video, you make sure to regain your customers' attention and you stand out.
+By sending personalized videos at scale, you make sure to regain your customers' attention and you stand out.
 You also connect with them at another level making it easier and fun for them to shop.
 Don't make them read a long follow-up text based email.
 With a 30 second video, they just have to sit back, relax, and watch.